 When searching for cloth diapers pocket, the most important thing to look for is a breathable outer layer made with TPU.
 This outer layer should be made from recycled fabric.

 TPU or Thermoplastic Polyurethane is a more eco-friendly way of binding the water-resistant fabric to the polyester outer shell.
-All Lighthouse Kids pocket cloth diapers are made with recycled TPU.
+All Lighthouse Kids pocket diapers are made with recycled TPU.
 This means you are getting a diaper free of lead, phthalates, and PFAS toxins.

 Make sure the diaper is adjustable to fit your child’s size